tchowd/turja-c/README.md

 Learn more about me: https://tchowd.com

 ### At a glance ###
-🌱 I’m currently learning about data science and its integration with data engineering!
+🌱 I’m currently learning about Blockchain and Solidity development!

 ❓ Ask me about anything related to React, Python or JavaScript!